JD com : CEO will not face assault charges in Minnesota | MarketScreener

 The 45-year-old Liu, who grew JD.com from a humble electronics stall to an e-commerce giant with 2017 net revenues of $55.7 billion and maintains tight control of the company, was released without charge about 17 hours after he was arrested on Aug.
 31. He quickly returned to China, where he has continued to run the company.
 His representatives have maintained his innocence after the woman from China studying at the University of Minnesota accused him of rape.

-JD.com shares extended gains on Friday and were up 5.8 percent after news spread of the decision not to prosecute.
+JD.com shares extended gains on Friday after news spread of the decision not to prosecute, and closed up 5.9 percent.

-The decision not to bring charges was a big relief for Liu, who could have faced as many as 30 years in prison under Minnesota law if convicted of first-degree criminal sexual misconduct.
+The case has attracted extreme interest in China.
+Liu could have faced up to 30 years in prison under Minnesota law if convicted of first-degree criminal sexual misconduct.

 On Friday, Freeman said the three months it took his office to review Liu's case was not unusual for a sexual assault investigation, especially one in which no one was in custody.